 In common with other life insurers, the profitability of the Group's businesses depends on a mix of factors including mortality and morbidity levels and trends, policy surrenders and take-up rates on guarantee features of products, investment performance and impairments, unit cost of administration and new business acquisition expenses.
 The Group's businesses are subject to inflation risk.
 In particular, the Group's medical insurance businesses are also exposed to medical inflation risk.
+The potential adverse impacts to the Group's persistency and morbidity experience resulting from Covid-19 related restrictions are described in risk factor 1.3 above.
 The potential adverse impacts to the profitability of the Group's businesses from the upheavals in financial markets and levels of economic activity on customer behaviours are described in risk factor 1.1 above.
-While the Group has the ability to re-price some of its products, the frequency of re-pricing may need to be increased.
+While the Group has the ability to re-price some of its products, the frequency of repricing may need to be increased.
 Such repricing is dependent on the availability of operational and resource capacity to do so, as well as the Group's ability to implement such re-pricing in light of the increased regulatory and societal expectations reflecting the affordability of insurance products and the protection of vulnerable customers, as well as the commercial considerations of the markets the Group operates in.
 The profitability of the Group's businesses also may be adversely impacted by medical reimbursement downgrade experience following any re-pricing.